lkodinsson/MARS/Fantasy/Equipment.md

 ### Armour Features

-**Block** When you use this item to perform a block action, raise your bonus to damage reduction by the given value.
+**Block** When you use this item to perform a block action, raise your damage reduction by the given value.
 While blocking you do not suffer from your armour's weakness.
 If you block projectiles, add the given value to your armour class instead.

 **Guiding** You gain a +1 bonus to hit with non-mechanical projectile weapons.

 **Identity Obscuring** Depending on the degree that your face is obscured it is a challenge for others to discern your identity.

-**Limited Vision** You have disadvantage to perception.
+**Limited Vision** You have a disadvantage to perception.

 **Locking Grip** You have advantage against attempts to disarm.